 UP is about an old man who spent his life dreaming of world travel and adventure with his wife, only for the both of them to grow old without ever taking any action.
 Then he finally decides to do something about it, and ends up having the adventure of a lifetime!
 This animated movie had it all, and was definitely not just for kids.
 Most people spend their whole life pushing travel goals off to the future, when they should be living those dreams right now.
 Life is short, and you have to fill it with interesting experiences as often as you can.
 This movie does a good job of emphasizing that theme.

-The Indiana Jones Collection of films are not particularly accurate travel movies, but they sure are fun!
-These movies helped plant the seed in my head many years ago.
+The Indiana Jones Series are not particularly accurate travel movies, but they sure are fun!
+These movies helped plant the seed of adventure in my head many years ago.
 Who wouldn’t want to go searching for lost artifacts in remote jungles and deserts all over the world?
 Indy’s wild adventures have inspired many travelers over the years.
-It’s movies like these that make you wonder about remote corners of the globe.
 Sometimes group tours won’t cut it.
 Heading out by yourself into the unknown is a whole different kind of travel experience, and very rewarding.
-The Indiana Jones movies can help give you the courage to jump out there and do it.
+But the last one, Kingdom of the Crystal Skull, sucks monkey balls.